(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Unfortunately, employers are increasingly opting for defined contribution (DC) pensions, which require workers to fork over more cash if they want a healthy retirement plan.

-Gen X Women Face More Financial Responsibilities and a Shifting Work Landscape
+Gen X Women Face More Financial Responsibility and a Shifting Work Landscape

 Gen X women are caretakers for the much larger generation of boomers and the similarly populous millennial generation.